Best in Travel is here! Discover 2025’s destinations

 3. Admire the treasures of the reclaimed potlatch collection on Vancouver Island, British Columbia

 Head north to Alert Bay on tiny Cormorant Island, just off Vancouver Island, to see one of the best manifestations of Canada’s rich Indigenous culture: the U’mista Cultural Centre, a unique museum modeled on a wooden Indigenous longhouse.
-On display is a vast collection of Kwakwaka’wakw artifacts – including masks, carvings and totems – reclaimed after being confiscated by Canadian authorities in the early 20th century when “potlatch” gift-giving ceremonies were (shamefully) prohibited.
+The museum displays a vast collection of reclaimed Kwakwaka’wakw artifacts, including masks, carvings and totems.
+These were previously confiscated by Canadian authorities in the early 20th century when “potlatch” gift-giving ceremonies were prohibited in an effort to repress Indigenous culture.

 4. Attend a festival in the “Franglish” city of Montréal